Insurance Requirements for Mergers and Acquisitions

 Updating Policies and Notifying Insurers

-Once an M&A transaction is completed, it is crucial to ensure that the parties involved have appropriate insurance coverage in place.
-This involves updating insurance policies and notifying insurers of any changes.
+Once an M&A transaction is completed, it is crucial to ensure that all insurance policies are updated and reflect the post-close structure.
+This includes:

 Consequences of Failing to Address Post-Closing Insurance Considerations